golang-templates/seed/README.md

 You can use it to add deb/rpm/snap packages, Homebrew Tap, Scoop App Manifest etc.

-If you are developing a library and you like handcrafted changelog and release notes, you free to remove any usage of GoReleaser.
+If you are developing a library and you like handcrafted changelog and release notes, you are free to remove any usage of GoReleaser.

 ## Contributing